 Market value: $1.4 billion

-Monmouth properties are relatively new with a weighted average building age of under 10 years, and they are primarily located near airports, transportation hubs and manufacturing facilities that are critical to its tenants' operations.
+Monmouth properties are relatively new, featuring a weighted average building age of just more than nine years.
+Its real estate also is primarily located near airports, transportation hubs and manufacturing facilities that are critical to its tenants' operations.

-The result is a cash-rich business model that has paid uninterrupted dividends for 26 consecutive years.
-Management last raised its dividend by 6.25% in October 2017, and with a 99.6% portfolio occupancy rate and growing funds from operations, shareholders should be in for continued income growth in the years ahead.
+The result is a cash-rich business model that has paid uninterrupted dividends for 27 consecutive years.
+Management last raised its dividend by 6.25% in October 2017 - it has been a little inconsistent on that front, with just two hikes over the past five years.
+Still, the REIT sports a nice 98.9% portfolio occupancy rate and growing funds from operations (FFO, an important profitability metric for real estate investment trusts).
+Thus, shareholders may be in for more income growth down the road.

 SEE ALSO: The Best Online Brokers